turingschool/launch-curriculum/module6/lessons/Week5/NetworkingInTheJobHunt.md

 ## 5. When to follow up

 I would follow up if I don't hear a response in a week.
 Sometimes folks are busy or miss a message, so I think it's only helpful to send a follow-up.
+You can also follow up using a different platform.
+For example, if you started by reaching out to an Alumni on Slack maybe then reach out on LinkedIn or by email.

 ## 6. During and After Your Chat